deepset-ai/haystack/README.md

 ## Installation

-If you're interested in learning more about Haystack and start using it as part of your application, we offer several options.
+If you're interested in learning more about Haystack and using it as part of your application, we offer several options.

 1. Installing from a package